Hybrid Active-Passive Galactic Cosmic Ray Simulator: experimental implementation and microdosimetric characterization: Discussion

 The quality factor $Q$ obtained from the three complex modulator setups is noticeably higher than the values measured for the \qty{0.35}{\GeV \per \atomicmassunit} slab modulator and the \qty{1}{\GeV \per \atomicmassunit} \qty{80}{\mm} steel slab modulator configuration.
-This increase is mainly due to the presence of iron ions, which make the radiation field harsher.
-The value of $Q$ decreases as the amount of material in the slab modulator configuration increases.
-This is mainly due to the radiation field becoming progressively composed of lighter particles.
-These observations are consistent regardless of the quality factor definition, $Q_y$ or $Q_L$, and hold true for both simulations and experimentally derived values.
-Upon further examination, the calculated quality factor of the complex modulator configuration at \qty{0.35}{\GeV \per \atomicmassunit} exhibited, when applying the $Q_y$ definition, a higher value for the data derived experimentally in comparison to simulated data.
-This trend is inconsistent with the other complex modulator configurations and can be directly traced back to the prominent number of lighter fragments below $\lesssim \qty{8}{\keV \per \micro \m}$.
-Their contributions, though dampened by the intrinsic definition of the quality function $Q_y$, is sufficient to invert the observed trend for the other two complex modulator configurations.
-Such irregularity is one of the symptoms of the visible difference between simulations and experimental data, as shown in \autoref{fig:results:0.35GeV_mod}.
-Notably, the ICRP 60 $Q_L(L = y)$ definition does not capture this inversion trend.
+This increase is mainly due to the presence of iron ions, contributing with a higher lineal energy component. \replyTo{19}Additionally, among the complex modulators, the \qty{0.7}{\GeV \per \atomicmassunit} configuration yields the highest quality factor $Q_y(y)$.
+This is attributed to the dumping of the quality function in \autoref{eq:methods:quality_definition} which are penalizing both the very high lineal energies components of the \qty{0.35}{\GeV \per \atomicmassunit} modulator and the comparatively lower lineal energy components of the \qty{1}{\GeV \per \atomicmassunit} modulator.
+When considering the slab modulator configurations, $Q$ decreases as more material is placed in the beam path.
+Such attenuation is caused by nuclear fragmentation of the primary beam, which produces lighter secondary particles.
+This observation is consistent regardless of the quality factor definition, $Q_y$ or $Q_L$, and hold true for both simulations and experimentally derived values. \replyTo{4+19}Notably, when the simulated and experimental data are compared in terms of $Q_y(y)$ for the \qty{0.35}{\GeV \per \atomicmassunit} complex modulator, the resulting radiation field exhibits compatible quality factors.
+Again, this effect can be imputed directly to the definition of the quality functions in \autoref{eq:methods:quality_definition}.
+These quality functions are designed to significantly dump the low lineal energy contribution region, the same region where discrepancy between simulated and experimental data can be observed from \autoref{fig:results:fy_modulators}.
+The net effect is that the quality factor value is mostly determined by the higher lineal energy value in correspondence to the peak due to the iron contribution.

 As shown in \autoref{tab:results:quality}, simulations underestimate experimental results for the \qty{0.35}{\GeV \per \atomicmassunit} \qty{50}{\mm} steel + \qty{100}{\mm} PE configuration.
 This setup, with the most material in the beam path, is expected to put a strain on the MC code, particularly in evaluating nuclear cross sections for less common beam and material combinations.
 Therefore, the discrepancy can be attributed to the MC transport.